GCX-HCI/esp-idf-provisioning-ios/README.md

 Please visit the [original repository](https://github.com/espressif/esp-idf-provisioning-ios) for documentation & usage.

 ## Example application

-The example application relies on SwiftUI completely and is targeted at iOS >= 14.7 Manual provisioning for SoftAP mode is not implemented (yet?)
+The example application relies on SwiftUI completely and is targeted at iOS >= 14.7

+A few notes:
+- manual provisioning for SoftAP mode is not implemented (yet?)
+- not every edge case is handled
+- some unexpected behaviour is due to firmware implmentation details (eg. you have to restart the ESP32 if you provide wrong WiFi credentials in SoftAP mode)

 ## License